 There was some consideration about doing arcs for the Colosseum games that simply did not pan out for whatever reason, most likely due to scheduling issues.

 Writing by the Seat of Your Pants: By necessity.
 Kusaka gets plot, characters and Pokemon from whatever game comes out (with the exception of perhaps Pokemon Yellow), which he then plays, fanboys over, then uses whatever he needs to cook up the story.
 Goes full circle when later games suddenly have similar plot points to his.

 When Pokemon Adventures was first being published, it was actually just called Pocket Monsters, just like that one with the Clefairy.
 However, Kusaka decided to then change the name before the volume 1's official release, in order to avoid confusion,

 This is also how Pokemon Special got its name, where the manga in Tankōbon format would be under the name "Ladybug Comics Special"

 The writer for this series, Hidenori Kusaka, acted as an adviser for Miho Asada's Phantom Thief Pokémon 7, also coming up with the name for the main character Hiori.

 Hidenori Kusaka and Satoshi Yamamoto worked on short manga for the first two Pokémon Ranger games, said manga only being available online.
 Kusaka also wrote walk-through manga for the Orre based games, though it was never collected into volume format.

 In the HG/SS games, Lyra replaced Crystal.
-In the manga, Crystal wears◊ Lyra's◊ outfit during the HG/SS arc and Lyra is nowhere to be seen (and probably won't appear).
+In the manga, Crystal wears◊ Lyra's◊ outfit during the HG/SS arc and Lyra is nowhere to be seen.
 Meaning, Crys fans got their revenge.